TAX NOTICE

 If your payment includes after-tax contributions

-After-tax contributions included in a payment are not taxed.
-If you receive a partial payment of your total benefit, an allocable portion of your after-tax contributions is included in the payment, so you cannot take a payment of only after-tax contributions.
+After-tax contributions included in a payment aren’t taxed.
+If you receive a partial payment of your total benefit, an allocable portion of your after-tax contributions is included in the payment, so you can’t take a payment of only after-tax contributions.
 However, if you have pre-1987 after-tax contributions maintained in a separate account, a special rule may apply to determine whether the after-tax contributions are included in the payment.
 In addition, special rules apply when you do a rollover, as described below.

 Similarly, if you do a 60-day rollover to an IRA of only a portion of a payment made to you, the portion rolled over consists first of the amount that would be taxable if not rolled over.
-For example, assume you are receiving a distribution of $12,000, of which $2,000 is after-tax contributions, and no part of the distribution is directly rolled over.
-In this case, if you roll over $10,000 to an IRA that is not a Roth IRA in a 60-day rollover, no amount is taxable because the $2,000 amount not rolled over is treated as being after-tax contributions.
+For example, assume you are receiving a payment of $12,000, of which $2,000 is after-tax contributions, and no part of the payment is directly rolled over.
+In this case, if you roll over $10,000 to an IRA that isn’t a Roth IRA in a 60-day rollover, no amount is taxable because the $2,000 amount not rolled over is treated as being after-tax contributions.

 If you miss the 60-day rollover deadline

-Generally, the 60-day rollover deadline cannot be extended.
-However, the IRS has the limited authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day rollover deadline.
+Generally, the 60-day rollover deadline can’t be extended.
+However, the IRS has authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day rollover deadline.
 Under certain circumstances, you may claim eligibility for a waiver of the 60-day rollover deadline by making a written self-certification.
 Otherwise, to apply for a waiver from the IRS, you must file a private letter ruling request with the IRS.
 Private letter ruling requests require the payment of a nonrefundable user fee.
-For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).
+For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), under the heading Rollovers.

 If your payment includes employer stock that you do not roll over

-If you do not do a rollover, you can apply a special rule to payments of employer stock (or other employer securities) that are either attributable to after-tax contributions or paid in a lump sum after separation from service (or after age 59½, disability, or the participant’s death).
-Under the special rule, the net unrealized appreciation on the stock will not be taxed when distributed from the Plan and will be taxed at capital gain rates when you sell the stock.
+If you don’t do a rollover, you can apply a special rule to payments of employer stock (or other employer securities) that are either attributable to after-tax contributions or paid in a lump sum after separation from service (or after age 59½, disability, or the participant’s death).
+Under the special rule, the net unrealized appreciation on the stock won’t be taxed when distributed from the Plan and will be taxed at capital gain rates when you sell the stock.
 Net unrealized appreciation is generally the increase in the value of employer stock after it was acquired by the Plan.
-If you do a rollover for a payment that includes employer stock (for example, by selling the stock and rolling over the proceeds within 60 days of the payment), the special rule relating to the distributed employer stock will not apply to any subsequent payments from the IRA or, generally, the Plan.
+If you do a rollover to an IRA or an employer plan for a payment that includes employer stock (for example, by selling the stock and rolling over the proceeds within 60 days of the payment), the special rule relating to the distributed employer stock won’t apply to any later payments from the IRA or, generally, the plan.
 The Plan administrator can tell you the amount of any net unrealized appreciation.

 If you have an outstanding loan that is being offset

-If you have an outstanding loan from the Plan, your Plan benefit may be offset by the outstanding amount of the loan, typically when your employment ends.
-The offset amount is treated as a distribution to you at the time of the offset.
-Generally, you may roll over all or any portion of the offset amount.
-Any offset amount that is not rolled over will be taxed (including the 10% additional income tax on early distributions, unless an exception applies).
+If you have an outstanding loan from the Plan, your Plan benefit may be offset by the outstanding amount of the loan (offset amount), typically when your employment ends.
+The offset amount is treated as a distribution to you at the time of the offset, even though you will not receive the offset amount.
+Generally, you may roll over all or any portion of the offset amount using other funds.
+Any offset amount that isn’t rolled over will be taxed (including the 10% additional tax on early distributions, unless an exception applies).
 You may roll over offset amounts to an IRA or an employer plan (if the terms of the employer plan permit the plan to receive plan loan offset rollovers).

 If you were born on or before January 1, 1936

-If you were born on or before January 1, 1936 and receive a lump sum distribution that you do not roll over, special rules for calculating the amount of the tax on the payment might apply to you.
+If you were born on or before January 1, 1936, and receive a lump sum payment that you don’t roll over, special rules for calculating the amount of the tax on the payment might apply to you.
 For more information, see IRS Publication 575, Pension and Annuity Income.

 If your payment is from a governmental section 457(b) plan